graphology/graphology/specs/proposition3.md

 const graph = new Graph(data, options);
 ```

-The input data may only be the following:
+The input data may only be the following or another graph instance.

 ```ts
 interface SerializedNode<any|Object> {